Invasive species are non-native flora and fauna that have been artificially introduced into a region.

 - Learn more about invasive species in our area.
 Visit the Sea to Sky Invasive Species Council site to find out more about the invasives within our community

 - Inspect your yard and garden for invasive plants - know which weeds to watch out for.
-If you find an invasive plant, remove it and place it in the garbage.
-Do not place it in a composter, this just contributes to the seed spreading
+If you find an invasive plant, remove it, place it in a garbage bag and take it to the nearest Metro Vancouver transfer station.
+Do not place it at the curb for pickup or in a composter, this just contributes to the seed spreading

 - Do not purchase or plant invasive plants, instead search for native plants to fill the void in your garden